Weakly Supervised Learning of Multi-Object 3D Scene Decompositions Using Deep Shape Priors: Experiments

-\boldparagraph{Limitations.} We show typical failure cases of our approach in Fig.~\ref{fig:limitations}.
+We show typical failure cases of our approach in Fig.~\ref{fig:limitations}.
 Self-supervised learning without regularizing assumptions leads typically to ill-conditioned problems.
 We use a pre-trained 3D shape space to confine the possible shapes, impose a multi-object decomposition of the scene, and use a differentiable renderer of the latent representation.
 In our self-supervised approach, ambiguities can arise due to the decoupling of shape and texture.
 For instance, the network can choose to occlude the background partially with the shape but fix the image reconstruction by predicting background color in these areas.
 Rotations can only be learned up to a pseudo-symmetry by self-supervision when object shapes are rotationally similar and the subtle differences in shape or texture are difficult to differentiate in the image.
 In such cases, the network can favor to adapt texture over rotating the shape.
 Depending on the complexity of the scenes and the complex combination of loss terms, training can run into local minima in which objects are moved outside the image or fit the ground plane.
 Currently, the network is trained for a maximum number of objects.
 If all objects in the scene are explained, it hides further objects which could be alleviated by learning a stop criterion.
+While the network is able to interpolate between shapes of the prior shape space seen during training, it cannot extrapolate to unknown shapes, for example, from unseen object categories.